What Is the Best Airline Credit Card?

 Listed below are our top three choices for the best airline credit card on the market.

-Simmons First Visa Platinum Rewards: This card has one of the lowest interest rates–9.25%–found on a rewards card and it has no annual fee.
+Simmons First Visa Platinum Rewards: This card has one of the lowest interest rates–9.25% Variable–found on a rewards card and it has no annual fee.
 It is only available for those with excellent credit, but it can be used on any U.S. based airline.
 It has no overlimit fee, late fee or balance transfer fee, and it offers 0% APR for the first 6 months.
 Earn one rewards point for every $1 spent with the card.
 These points may also be applied to hotels, rental cars or other travel expenses.

 What Determines the Best Airline Credit Card?